raspberrypilearning/sound-machine/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to ...
+You are going to make some design decisions to create your sound board.

 --- task ---

-Explore these example projects to get more ideas:
+Explore these example projects to get more ideas for creating your sound machine:

 Sound effects board
 LEGO figure dance floor